-Visit Fisherman’s Warf, Pier 39, and Ghirardelli Square
+Visit Fisherman’s Wharf, Pier 39, and Ghirardelli Square

 Hang out in the Mission

 The Mission District is a fabulous place to spend your night.
-After your busy day, go relax in Dolores Park for great views of the city, and then check out the Mission’s amazing Mexican food, bars, clubs, and food scene.
+After your busy day, go relax in Dolores Park for great views of the city, and then check out the Mission’s amazing Mexican food (and overall food scene), bars, and clubs.
 Watch out for hipsters!

 Ride the Cable Cars